 What are Dota 2 Ranks?

-How Does Dota 2 Ranking System Work?
+How Does the Dota 2 MMR Ranking System Work?

-- 🔼 Rank Confidence: As the name implies, Rank Confidence is how sure the Dota 2 rank system is that you are placed in the right MMR according to your skill level.
-The more games you place, the more your Rank Confidence will increase.
-However, if you take a break from Dota 2 and return, your Rank Confidence will decrease slightly.
-The reason why the Rank Confidence system was put in place was to make sure if there is a drastic difference in the skill of the player and the rank they are placed in, the rank system adjusts the amount of MMR you win or lose so that you get to the rank you are best suited to.
-If your rank confidence is low, don’t be surprised if you gain or lose more than 30 MMR after each game.
+The reason why the Rank Confidence system was put in place was to make sure that if there is a drastic difference in the skill of the player and the rank they are placed in, the system adjusts the amount of MMR you win or lose so that you get to the rank you are best suited to.
+If your rank confidence is low, expect to gain or lose more than normal after each game.

 Dota 2 Ranks

-Herald — 0-769 MMR
+Herald: 0-769 MMR

 - Herald 1 (0 MMR)